 Hirschler on Campus

 Hirschler’s Recruiting Committee is charged with selecting summer clerks, running the summer program and, ultimately, making recommendations to the Board of Directors about permanent hiring decisions.
-The Recruiting Committee is currently composed of:

 Lisa Hedrick (Hiring Officer), Nate Story (Recruiting Vice Chair), Myrna Rooks (Director of Legal Recruiting), Kristen Burgers, Frank Cragle, Brian Daly, Laura Lee Garrett, Josh Kelly, Dave Lionberger, Kristin Shields, and Rod Simmons.